IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/05_Summaries/01_igGrid_Configuring_Column_Summaries.md

 ## <a id="button"></a> Configuring a Summary Button

-The `showSummaryButton` property enables you to show/hide a summary button in the header of a column.
+The `showSummariesButton` property enables you to show/hide a summary button in the header of a column.
 When set to *true* (the upper image), the user can click to hide/show the summaries in the grid.
 When the `showSummariesButton` option is set to false (the lower image) no buttons appear.

 ### <a id="button-preview"></a> Preview
 In the pictures below, the `showSummariesButton` option is set to *true* (the upper image) and *false* (the lower image).